Blog Icon

 Senior Product Designer

-Churn is an ever-present threat that can quickly derail any company's growth and profitability.
+Customer attrition (commonly called churn) is an ever-present threat that can quickly derail any company's growth and profitability.
 By the time a customer actually churns, it's often too late to save them.
-That's why proactively identifying and addressing the underlying reasons someone is at risk of churning is so critical.
+That's why proactively identifying at-risk customers through comprehensive churn analysis is so critical to maintaining a healthy net retention rate.

-While there are countless potential signals that may indicate churn risk, the core drivers that actually cause churn tend to fall into several key categories.
-Understanding these root causes allows you to take more targeted, effective action to resolve the issues before losing that customer.
+While there are countless potential signals that may indicate churn risk, the core drivers that actually cause customer attrition tend to fall into several key categories.
+Understanding these root causes allows you to take more targeted, effective action to resolve the issues before losing that customer and damaging your annual churn rate.

 Reason #1: Not Realizing Enough Value